-Additionally, Pembina has a 5% spread advantage over the S&P/TSX's generous dividend yield of 3.1% and a 6% advantage over the Global Index yield of just over 2%.
+Additionally, Pembina has a close to 6% spread advantage over the S&P/TSX's generous dividend yield of 3.1% and a 7% advantage over the Global Index yield of just over 2%.
 So, now the question becomes, how sustainable might this yield be?